 What It Is

 The IAB (Interactive Advertising Bureau) Transparency & Consent Framework (TCF) is an industry-standard protocol for passing consent signals to hundreds of advertising vendors in programmatic advertising.
-Publishers, advertisers, and ad tech companies use TCF to ensure GDPR compliance in automated ad buying.
+Publishers, advertisers, and ad tech companies use TCF to support standardized GDPR consent signaling in automated ad buying.

 Consently's IAB TCF 2.2 certification means the platform: